-In the fourth quarter of 2002, we initiated a restructuring program to combine UPS Freight Services and the UPS Logistics Group into a single business unit ("Freight services and logistics") within our supply chain solutions segment.
-In connection with this restructuring program, we also recorded certain costs related to the integration of activities between our financial services business and First International Bank, which was acquired in 2001.
-The program was designed to facilitate business growth, streamline management decision-making, reduce the cost structure, and provide higher levels of service to our customers.
+In the fourth quarter of 2002, we initiated a restructuring program to combine UPS Freight Services and the UPS Logistics Group into a single business unit ("UPS Supply Chain Solutions").
+In connection with this restructuring program, we also recorded certain costs related to the integration of activities between UPS Capital and First International Bank.
+The program was designed to facilitate business growth, streamline management decisionmaking, reduce the cost structure, and provide higher levels of service to our customers.
 Costs of the program included employee severance costs, asset impairments, costs associated with the consolidation of facilities, and other costs directly related to the restructuring program.
 As of December 31, 2003, the restructuring program was substantially complete.